jcloughley2/strings-app/DEVELOPMENT.md

 ### Working with Dimensions
 1. Dimensions are created automatically when conditionals are made
-2. Use the filter sidebar to view strings by dimension values
+2. Use the conditions sidebar to select spawn variables for each conditional
 3. Dimension inheritance happens automatically through variable embedding